Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 <firstimage=”//static.makeuseof.com/wp-content/uploads/2010/12/Homemade_Laptop_Stand.jpg”>Laptops these days can work pretty hard to keep up with our demands.
 It’s not surprising that so many of us complain about laptops overheating when we use them for gaming or other intense activities.

-Whether you’re looking for a quick DIY laptop cooling solution, a permanent home-made laptop cooler that will cool even the most over-worked laptop or just a laptop cooler that looks awesome, the Internet has something for you.
+Whether you’re looking for a quick DIY laptop cooling solution, a permanent home-made laptop cooler to keep your laptop from overheating or just a laptop cooler that looks awesome, the Internet has something for you.
 Some come with full instructions, others with just some vague guidelines and a video of theirs in action.
 Hopefully this post will help you find the perfect way to keep your laptop cool.

 Type 1 – The Shiny LED Laptop Cooler

 These designs look great with the LEDs and usually come with many fans attached to a permanent structure of some sort.
 If none of these designs take your fancy, you could build a laptop cooling stand using a design from type 2 (below) and adding in LEDs, since that’s essentially what these are.

 This design is simple, but very effective.
 The fans chosen actually have LEDs in them.